renspringlea/ryba.ren/books.md

 *Note: The fact that I've read a book does not necessarily mean that I agree with or endorse its contents.*

 # Leaderboard
-List of greatest novels ever written, according to Ren (no particular order):
+List of greatest novels ever written, according to Ren (ordered by publication date):
 - The Chromatic Fantasy (H.A., 2023)
+- Sea of Tranquility (Emily St. John Mandel, 2022)
+- To Kill a Mockingbird (Harper Lee, 1960)
+- The Haunting of Hill House (Shirley Jackson, 1959)
 - Go Tell It on the Mountain (James Baldwin, 1953)
 - The Catcher in the Rye (J. D. Salinger, 1951)
-- To Kill a Mockingbird (Harper Lee, 1960)
-- The Haunting of Hill House (Shirley Jackson, 1959)

 # 2025